 Fidelity Investments is a mutual fund company with a wide selection of mutual funds.
 Some of the best Fidelity funds to buy are arguably their growth stock funds that have aggressive objectives.
 Investors who want the opportunity for above-average returns, and are willing to accept above-average market risk, may be interested in these investment types.

-Who Is Fidelity Investments?
+What Is Fidelity Investments?

-As a mutual fund company, Fidelity has risen on the backs of some of their widely held mutual funds, such as Fidelity Contrafund (FCNTX), managed by William Danoff and Fidelity Magellan (FMAGX), made famous in the 1980's by legendary fund manager, Peter Lynch.
+As a mutual fund company, Fidelity has risen on the backs of some of their widely held mutual funds, such as Fidelity Contrafund (FCNTX), managed by William Danoff and Fidelity Magellan (FMAGX), made famous in the 1980s by legendary fund manager Peter Lynch.

 Best Fidelity Funds for Aggressive Stock